Regularization by noise for rough differential equations driven by Gaussian rough paths: Rough differential equation with drift

-\begin{proof}[Proof of Theorem \ref{theorem:main2}] Let us consider directly that we have $b_1$ and $b_2$ and $x_1$ and $x_2$ has in the theorem.
-Let us remark that thanks to Peano existence theorem, there exists $z_1$ and $z_2$ solution of the corresponding integral equations.
-Furthermore, since
+\begin{proof}[Proof of Theorem \ref{theorem:main2}] Let us consider directly that we have $b_1$ and $b_2$ and $x_1$ and $x_2$ as in the theorem.
+Let us remark that thanks to Peano's existence theorem, there exists $z_1$ and $z_2$ solutions of the corresponding integral equations.
+Furthermore, we have